 Battery-powered ultraviolet light traps were operated in the HALE gulches and at the ATST site.
 The traps consisted of a 3.5 gallon polypropylene bucket, a smooth surface funnel, a 22 watt Circline blacklight tube mounted on top of vanes under an aluminum lid that directs light downwards.
 The effective range of the 22 watt lamp is less than 100 feet, and traps were always located more than 100 feet from the nearest petrel burrow.
-Light traps will be run every night for seven nights (a total of 14 trap nights).
+Light traps were run every night for five nights at the ATST site and for four nights at the HALE site.